pradhanparas/openstack-virtualbox/README.md

     iptables --append FORWARD --in-interface vboxnet0 -j ACCEPT
     ```

-* Create a virtualbox vm with 6 cpu cores, 8 GB memory and 100GB disk
+* Create a CentOS 7 64 bit virtualbox vm with 6 cpu cores, 8 GB memory and 100GB disk
 * Under Network Settings of the vm, change from NAT to Host-only Adapter.
-It should select vboxne0 by default.
+It should select vboxnet:0 by default.
 Click Advanced and Select Allow All in Promiscuous Mode
 * Power on the vm, run 'yum update -y" and reboot
 * Edit /etc/sysconfig/network-scripts/ifcfg-enp0s3 and change DHCP to manual IP .
 The entry should look like